 All students, staff, and instructors are required to wear face masks in indoor classes, labs, studios, and meetings on UNM campuses; see masking requirement.
-Vaccinated and unvaccinated instructors teaching in classrooms must wear a mask when entering and leaving the classroom and when moving around the room.
-When vaccinated instructors are able to maintain at least six feet of distance, they may choose to remove their masks for increased communication during instruction.
-Instructors who are not vaccinated (because of an approved medical or religious exemption) or who are not vaccinated yet, must wear their masks at all times.
 Students who do not wear a mask indoors on UNM campuses can expect to be asked to leave the classroom and to be dropped from a class if failure to wear a mask occurs more than once in that class.
-Except for the limited cases described above, students and employees who do not wear masks in classrooms and other indoor public spaces on UNM campuses are subject to disciplinary actions.
+Students and employees who do not wear masks in classrooms and other indoor public spaces on UNM campuses are subject to disciplinary actions.
+UNM will periodically evaluate and update the mask policy relative to public health conditions.
 If you are sick, STAY HOME.
 Communicate your situation with your Professor/Supervisor.
 Contact the COVID Call Center 505.515.8212 and follow any guidance related to testing or quarantining.